marijnh/blog/_posts/2019-08-27-extensibility.md

 CodeMirror [version 6](https://github.com/codemirror/codemirror.next)
 is a rewrite of the [code editor](https://codemirror.net) by that name, in which I'm trying to take the modular approach further.
-This will requires a more expressive extension system.
+This requires a more expressive extension system.
 Let us go over some of the challenges involved in the design of such a system.

 ## Ordering